-Table 9. iCEV Career Classes and Certification 2021-2022
+Table 9. iCEV Career classes and certification including year on year difference

 Summary

 The academic elements outlined above reflect strategic agility that PCI adopted to ensure students increased their learning prior to the pandemic.
 The teachers successfully maintained the rigor and cadence demonstrating increased learning for the students across all of the academic bands.
 These strategies demonstrating increased academic success replicates easily in the site-based setting.